Dark Fantasy

 a layered existence

 Cosmology becomes most compelling when it shapes how characters interpret the forces that move through their world.
 In my Plagueborn series, the Spectrum of Existence defines not only what can live or die, but how different forms of being perceive reality itself.
 Mortals experience the world through a single, limited layer; angels perceive multiple states of existence at once; and other entities move between layers in ways that defy human understanding.
 These differences in perception create misunderstandings, mythologies, and entire belief systems with some proving accurate, while others are dangerously flawed.
 The Imperium’s doctrines attempt to flatten these complexities into something orderly and controllable, but the reality of existence resist such simplification.
-The result is a world where cosmology is not abstract philosophy but a living influence on culture, conflict, and the limits of what any character can actually know.
+The result is a world where cosmology is not abstract philosophy but a living influence on culture, conflict, and the limits of what any character can know.

 cultures & orders